AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 "The following fields are invalid: (Field) is too long, max 512"

-This affects Descriptive text fields that have previously functioned well despite having more than 512 characters.
+This affects [!UICONTROL Descriptive text] fields that have previously functioned well despite having more than 512 characters.

 **Data in fields hidden by section break is not preserved when converting an issue to a project**